abg/dbsake/docs/commands/sieve.rst

    Include or exclude routines from the output, if routines were found in the input file.
-By default routines are not excluded and will ony be excluded if the --no-routines option is specified.  --routines can be used to cancel a previous --no-routines option.
+By default routines are not excluded and will ony be excluded if the --no-routines option is specified.
+The --routines option used to cancel a previous --no-routines option.

+.. versionadded:: 2.0.0

+.. option::  --events / --no-events

+   Include or exclude events from the output, if events were found in the input file.
+By default events are not excluded and will ony be excluded if the --no-events option is specified.
+The --events option can be used to cancel a previous --no-events option.

 .. versionadded:: 2.0.0